 What does the Water Conservation Program do?

-1. Free Water Check-Ups: Water Conservation Staff will come to your residence or business and do a free assessment of all water fixtures in your house.
-We'll suggest ways you can save water and even give FREE replacement parts like aerators and showerheads.
-We'll also help you assess for leaks and try to figure out why you might have gotten a REALLY HIGH water bill.
+Free Water Consultations for homes and businesses: Water Conservation Staff will come to your residence or business and do a free assessment of all water fixtures.
+We’ll suggest ways you can save water and even give FREE replacement parts like aerators and showerheads.
+We’ll also help you assess for leaks and try to figure out why you might have gotten a REALLY HIGH water bill.
 Call us to set up an appointment: (928) 213-2116.

-3. Low Water Landscape Rebate Program: You can replace your lawn (or your business's lawn) with low-water-use plants that are locally available and well-suited to this environment.
+Low Water Landscape Rebate Program: You can replace your lawn or your business’s lawn with low-water-use plants that are locally available and well-suited to this environment.
 We will help you assess water savings and provide suggestions for which low water plants might best suit your landscape.

-5. Rainwater Container Program: This unique program repurposes containers used in water treatment and other local industries for rain catchment.
+The Rainwater Container Program re-purposes containers used in water treatment and other local industries for rain catchment.
 We retrofit 55-gallon barrels and 270-gallon totes (plastic cube containers) with spigots so you can use these to collect rainwater.
-Email email@example.com to get on the waiting list.
-Be warned - the waiting list is long!
+You can sign up to get on the waiting list by filling out this form.
+Be warned - the wait may be long!

-8. Abide by the City’s current watering rules.
+Do you know about Flagstaff’s watering rules?
 Each summer, we have friendly Water Conservation Staff out on bikes, checking on commercial and residential irrigators, and enforcing the rules if needed.
 Be sure to irrigate on the days corresponding to your address!

 Water Awareness Month: Each April we enthusiastically celebrate all things water conservation with an art contest and show, outreach events around town, videos, pledges, and of course - lots of free prizes to help you save water.

 Track your water use by accessing your account to see your water consumption throughout the year.

-13. Check out all the amazing Tips and Resouces we have to help you save water!
+Check out all the amazing Tips and Resources we have to help you save water!